fredhur/CircularQueueBuffer/README.md

 ## 1. Concept
 > **SimpleBuffer** is fixed size Queue which seems like FIFO queue.
-But difference between FIFO queue and SimpleBuffer is that unlike FIFO queue, SimpleBuffer shifts data when SimpleBuffer's size is maximum.
+But difference between FIFO queue and SimpleBuffer is that unlike FIFO queue, SimpleBuffer shifts data when SimpleBuffer's size is maximum
 SimpleBuffer is developed by using this concept via normal array and circular queue.
 [Wiki : Circular Queue](https://en.wikipedia.org/wiki/Circular_buffer)